The Board of Trustees is the governing board of the Academy Trust. Its key responsibilities are to:

 - Teaching & Learning Committee - deals with teaching and learning targets, performance and reviews, test and exam results.
 This committee also reviews the curriculum

 - Pastoral Committee - considers all aspects of student conduct and welfare including safeguarding, SEND and Pupil Premium.
 Also forms appeal committees

-- Chairs' Steering Group - consists of the Chair and Vice-Chairs of Governors, the Committee Chairs and the Headteacher.
+- Chairs' Steering Group - consists of the Chair and Vice-Chairs of Trustees, the Committee Chairs and the Headteacher.
 The aim of this group is to consider longer-term strategic issues and direction of the School.
 It also tries to ensure that there is "joined-up thinking" across the committees

 All Trustees sit on one or more committees.
 The full Board of Trustees meets six times per year.
 The Headteacher presents a report at each meeting, minutes from each Committee are received and monthly management accounts are presented.